munozedg/edgaR/README.md

 ## Enhanced Data Gathering for Analysis using R - edgaR

-This is just a public colection of functions in R that I crafted to solve problems I encounter from time to time
+This is just a public collection of functions in R that I programmed to solve problems that I encounter from time to time in my daily practice

-Una colección publica de funciones en R que he utlizado para resolver problemas que se me presentan a menudo
+Una colección publica de funciones en R que he utlizado para resolver problemas que se me presentan a menudo en mi practica diaria

 Espero que sean útiles para ti también!